holoviz/holoviews/doc/index.rst

 First, Holoviews provides a set of completely general sparse hierarchical data structures for incrementally collecting results, images, etc. from measurements or simulations.
-It then defines a set of fully customizable Matplotlib-based visualizations for any data available in that data structure.
+It then defines a set of Matplotlib-based visualizations for any data available in that data structure.
 The data can be sliced, selected, combined, re-sorted, sampled, etc. very easily, and whatever you come up with will just display itself with no further work from you.
 For